Electronics: Devices and components

 An electronic component is any component, either active or passive, in an electronic system or electronic device.
 Components are connected together, usually by being soldered to a printed circuit board (PCB), to create an electronic circuit with a particular function.
-Components may be packaged singly, or in more complex groups as integrated circuits.
+Components may be packaged singly or in more complex groups as integrated circuits.
 Passive electronic components are capacitors, inductors, resistors, whilst active components are such as semiconductor devices; transistors and thyristors, which control current flow at electron level.

 Types of circuits

 Electronic circuit functions can be divided into two function groups: analog and digital.
 A particular device may consist of circuitry that has either or a mix of the two types.
 Analog circuits are becoming less common, as many of their functions are being digitized.

 Analog circuits

 Analog circuits use a continuous range of voltage or current for signal processing, as opposed to the discrete levels used in digital circuits.
-Analog circuits were common throughout an electronic device in the early years in devices such as radio receivers and transmitters.
+Analog circuits were common throughout electronic devices in the early years, in devices such as radio receivers and transmitters.
 Analog electronic computers were valuable for solving problems with continuous variables until digital processing advanced.

 As semiconductor technology developed, many of the functions of analog circuits were taken over by digital circuits, and modern circuits that are entirely analog are less common; their functions being replaced by hybrid approach which, for instance, uses analog circuits at the front end of a device receiving an analog signal, and then use digital processing using microprocessor techniques thereafter.

 Sometimes it may be difficult to classify some circuits that have elements of both linear and non-linear operation.
-An example is the voltage comparator which receives a continuous range of voltage but only outputs one of two levels as in a digital circuit.
+An example is the voltage comparator, which receives a continuous range of voltage but only outputs one of two levels, as in a digital circuit.
 Similarly, an overdriven transistor amplifier can take on the characteristics of a controlled switch, having essentially two levels of output.

 Analog circuits are still widely used for signal amplification, such as in the entertainment industry, and conditioning signals from analog sensors, such as in industrial measurement and control.